Simply007/os-guidelines/README.md

 ## Attribution

-This template is based on open source guidelines originally developed by [Kontent.ai](https://github.com/kontent-ai/os-guidelines).
+This template is based on open source guidelines originally developed by me @Simply007 for [Kontent.ai](https://github.com/kontent-ai/os-guidelines).
 Content has been generalized and adapted for universal use.

 ## License